MicrosoftDocs/azure-databases-docs/articles/mysql/flexible-server/how-to-migrate-rds-mysql-data-in-replication.md

 ---
-title: Migrate Amazon RDS for MySQL using data-in replication
+title: Migrate Amazon RDS for MySQL Using Data-In Replication
 description: This article describes how to migrate Amazon RDS for MySQL to Azure Database for MySQL - Flexible Server by using data-in replication.
 author: SudheeshGH
 ms.author: sunaray
 ms.reviewer: maghan
-ms.date: 06/18/2024
+ms.date: 11/27/2024
 ms.service: azure-database-mysql
 ms.subservice: flexible-server
 ms.topic: how-to